Joseph Jacques Marcel Bonin - Born September 8, 1931 in Montreal, Quebec is a retired Canadian ice Hockey left winger.

 Bonin first made a name for himself with the QPHL's Joliette Cyclones in 1949-50.

 Turning pro with the Quebec Aces in 1951-52, Bonin established himself as a skilled practitioner of the more physical aspects of the game.
 Scrappy and determined, he rarely lost a battle for the puck along the boards or in the corner.
 The rookie picked up 131 penalty minutes, showcasing his pugilistic abilities.

-Bonin made his return to Quebec when the Canadiens picked him up in the 1957 inter-league draft.
+The Montreal Canadiens picked him up in the 1957 inter-league draft.
 The four and a half years Bonin spent wearing “La Sainte Flanelle” were the best of his Hockey career.

 Playing on a line with Jean Beliveau and “Boom Boom” Geoffrion, the stocky Bonin did a lot of the heavy lifting for the Canadiens.
 Strong in the corners and a precise passer, the robust Bonin also had one of the heaviest hip checks in the league.